Jiawe1Zhang/JARVIS/README.md

-# Jarvis (Just IronMan's Assistant as you know)

-**A lightweight, transparent, and developer-first AI Agent framework.**

-> "Stop fighting the framework.
-Start building the agent."

 ![Jarvis Architecture](images/jarvis-architecture.png)

+**A lightweight, transparent, and developer-first Agent framework.**

+> The Toolbox for Agent Engineering returning the power of customization and logic design back to developers.

-## Motivation
+## Motivation and Goals

-This project was born out of frustration with heavy, black-box frameworks like LangChain.
-We've all been there: a library update breaks your RAG pipeline, or you spend hours debugging a stack trace buried 10 layers deep in abstract classes.

-**Jarvis is different.** It is "hand-crafted" from first principles to be:
-*   **Transparent**: No hidden magic.
-You can see the `while` loop that runs your agent.
-*   **Stable**: No breaking changes every week.
-You own the logic.
-*   **Standardized**: Built on the **Model Context Protocol (MCP)**, not proprietary tool wrappers.

-## Core Architecture

-Jarvis treats the **Agent** as the absolute core.
-It is a custom-built reasoning engine that we "arm" with modular capabilities:

-1.  **The Brain (Agent)**: A pure Python implementation of the ReAct/Loop pattern.
-It handles reasoning, planning, and execution without heavy abstractions.
-2.  **The Hands (MCP_CORE)**: Instead of hard-coding tools, Jarvis implements a native **MCP Client**.
-It connects to any standard MCP Server (Filesystem, Git, Fetch) or your own custom Python scripts.
-3.  **The Memory (RAG)**: A controllable, lightweight RAG pipeline.
-    *   **Multi-Format**: Native support for `.pdf`, `.csv`, and `.md`.
-    *   **Smart Chunking**: Choose between "Whole Document" or "Recursive Character" splitting strategies.
-    *   **Query Rewriting**: Automatically decomposes complex user tasks into targeted search queries to solve the "Lost in the Middle" problem.
+**Motivation (you can skip this part but wish someone know me)**\
+A girl born in SAO.
+A voice in the helmet.
+I will code until the code breathes.\
+In every world, my sword belongs to Asuna.

+**An Evolving Arsenal of Paradigms**\
+From traditional RAG to Knowledge Graphs, from simple State Machines to cutting-edge Agentic RAG (where the agent designs its own retrieval strategy).
+Jarvis is a "Living Library" of SOTA implementations.
+We provide the fragmented "LEGO bricks" of the latest academic papers, allowing you to assemble a custom workflow that fits your specific business needs—whether it's a simple FAQ bot or a complex Multi-Agent system.

-## Project Structure
+## Project Structure (Now)

 ```text
 .